 We show that, in the bounded-degree regime, robustly self-ordering and local self-ordering are almost orthogonal; that is, even extremely strong versions of one notion do not imply very weak versions of the other notion.
 Specifically, we present very efficient local self-ordering procedures for graphs that possess permutations that displace all but one vertex while preserving all but a pair of edges.
-One the other hand, we show robustly self-ordered graphs having no local self-ordering procedures even when allowing a number of queries that is a square root of the graph's size.
+On the other hand, we prove the existence of robustly self-ordered n-vertex graphs having no local self-ordering procedures even when allowing query complexity $o(\sqrt{n})$ .